 If you only get one thing from this line, I’d make it this serum.
 The specific tripeptide in it specifically targets vertical lines (frown lines aka “elevens” or “number ones”, marionette lines, nasogenian fold) as well as crow’s feet after 6 weeks of use (source).
 I encourage you to click that so you can SEE the results of this peptide!

-To use, massage 1 or 2 pumps into your face and neck using upward strokes.
+How to use it: massage 1 or 2 pumps into your face and neck using upward strokes.
 Do not use too much or it may pill when you apply moisturizer or makeup.
 I find that 1 pump is more than enough for my whole face and neck.
+Allow to dry briefly.

 As a whole, this serum:

 Layers well with other products (just don’t use too much and allow it to dry)